treeleaves30760/deep-research/README.md

 2. **Define Research Topic**: Enter your research topic and answer the focusing questions
 3. **Perform Research**: Configure research parameters and start the research process
 4. **Generate Report**: Get a comprehensive report and download the results

+The Gradio interface now includes a polished theme and custom styling for a cleaner layout.
+The workflow is presented on a single scrolling page instead of multiple tabs.